 Recommendations and Reviews

 Consider seeking recommendations from trusted individuals who’ve experienced the estate planning process.
 They can share insights into the capabilities and reliability of their estate lawyer, helping you gauge competency.
 Alternatively, explore online reviews available on legal platforms or open forums.
 Look for patterns in feedback across multiple reviews.
 High praise surrounding clear communication, timeliness, knowledge of law, and professionalism denotes a reputable attorney.
-Alongside this, consider any professional accolades or memberships they hold, such as fellowship in the American College of Trust and Estate Counsel (ACTEC), which allude to their high caliber.
+Alongside this, consider any professional accolades or memberships they hold, such as a fellowship in the American College of Trust and Estate Counsel (ACTEC), which allude to their high caliber.

 Mistakes to Avoid in Estate Planning

 Through meticulous planning, estate planning attorneys help avoid fatal errors that could invalidate your estate plan or disrupt its implementation.
 Nevertheless, mistakes can occur, some of which are often overlooked or underestimated, causing potentially severe consequences on assets and beneficiaries.
-In this section, the critical missteps in estate planning are prominently highlighted, keeping in view the central role of estate planning attorneys, and how they ensure the avoidance of such errors.
+In this section, the critical missteps in estate planning are prominently highlighted, keeping in view the central role of estate planning attorneys and how they ensure the avoidance of such errors.

 Ignoring Regular Updates to Estate Plans